3DiVi/nuitrack-sdk/doc/Troubleshooting.md

 * Replace the TBB library in your Unity editor with the library from Nuitrack:
   * *Windows*: copy the `tbb.dll` library from `%NUITRACK_HOME%/bin` to your Unity editor folder (for example, `C:\Program Files\Unity\Hub\Editor\2019.4.8f1\Editor`)
   * *Linux*: copy the `libtbb.so.2` library from `/usr/local/lib/nuitrack/` to your Unity editor folders (for example, `/home/user/2019.3.3f1/Editor` and `/home/user/2019.3.3f1/Editor/Data/Tools`)
 * Run the Unity editor again

+If you run your project with Nuitrack in Unity with *Nuitrack AI Object Detection* enabled and after that the editor crashes:
+* Close the Unity editor
+* Replace the TBB library in your Unity editor with the library from Nuitrack:
+  * *Windows*: copy the `cudnn64_7.dll` library from `NVIDIA GPU Computing Toolkit/CUDA/v9.0/bin` to your Unity editor folder (for example, `C:\Program Files\Unity\Hub\Editor\2019.4.8f1\Editor`)
+* Run the Unity editor again

 ## Unreal Engine